Mission 09 · Stage 1

 • C. pinMode only

-• A. Each pause is a different length
+• A. So each wait is a different surprise length

-• B. To turn the LED off forever
+• B. To turn the light off forever

 • C. To read a button